 Please click here to view the 2023 edition.

-Platinum Kurumin Certification
+Platinum Kurumin Plus Certification

-Our achievements were recognized, and we received the Platinum Kurumin Certification (standard compliance certificate for general employers) from the Ministry of Health, Labour and Welfare on October 17, 2019.
+In recognition of our efforts, we received the Platinum Kurumin Plus Certification (standard compliance certification for general employers) from the Minister of Health, Labor and Welfare on March 24, 2026, pursuant to the Act on Advancement of Measures to Support Raising Next-Generation Children.

 Creating a Healthy Workplace